Volvo: Refocusing on heavy vehicles

 In December 2013, Volvo sold its Volvo Construction Equipment Rents division to Platinum Equity.
 In November 2016, Volvo announced its intention of divesting its Government Sales division, made up mainly of Renault Trucks' Renault Trucks Defense but also of Panhard, ACMAT, Mack Defense in the United States, and Volvo Defense.
 The project for selling the division was later abandoned and, in May 2018, Volvo reorganized Renault Trucks Defense and renamed it Arquus.

 In December 2018, Volvo announced it intended to sell a 75.1% controlling stake of its car telematics subsidiary WirelessCar to Volkswagen with the aim of focusing on telematics for commercial vehicles.
 The sale was completed in March 2019.

 In December 2019, Volvo and Isuzu announced their intention of forming a strategic alliance on commercial vehicles.
 As part of the agreement, Volvo would sell UD Trucks to Isuzu.
-The "final agreements" for the alliance were signed in October 2020, with UD Trucks sale pending on regulatory clearances.
+The "final agreements" for the alliance were signed in October 2020, with the UD Trucks sale to be finalized pending regulatory clearances.
 The sale was completed in April 2021.

 In the early 2020s, Volvo partnered with other manufacturers to deploy infrastructure for non-hydrocarbon energies.
 In April 2020, Volvo and Daimler (later Daimler Truck) announced that the former planned to acquire half of Daimler's fuel cell business, forming a joint venture between the two companies.
 In March 2021, the fuel cell business was reorganised as a joint venture called Cellcentric.
 In December 2021, Volvo, Daimler Truck, and Traton agreed to the formation of an equally owned joint venture aimed to build an electric vehicle charging network for heavy vehicles in Europe.
 In December 2022, the joint venture (called Commercial Vehicle Charging Europe) began operations under the trade name Milence.

 In April 2021, Volvo announced that it had signed up a new partnership with steel manufacturer SSAB to develop fossil fuel-free steel for future use in Volvo's vehicles.
-The partnership comes is derived from SSAB's own green steel venture, HYBRIT.
+The partnership is derived from SSAB's own green steel venture, HYBRIT.

+In November 2023, Volvo acquired Proterra's battery business for US$210 million.

+Volvo has announced that it is developing trucks with combustion engines that run on hydrogen.
+Commercial tests will begin in early 2026.